 - Fire extinguisher: Always have a fire extinguisher handy when soldering copper pipe just in case something catches fire and you cannot put it out with just a spray bottle of water.

-There are kits you can buy that have most of the basics soldering tools in them, which will often save some money so consider that option unless you are looking at buying specific items such as a better-than-average torch, more solder, or a specific flux.
+There are kits you can buy that have most of the basic soldering tools in them, which will often save some money so consider that option unless you are looking at buying specific items such as a better-than-average torch, more solder, or a specific flux.